coder-hxl/x-crawl/README.md

 ### xCrawl

 Create a crawler instance via call xCrawl.
-The request queue is maintained by the instance method itself, not by the instance itself.
+The crawl target queue is maintained by the instance method itself, not by the instance itself.

 #### Type